-At present, the Audit Committee comprises all independent non-executive Directors, namely Mr. WONG Ka Wai and Mr. XU Wei upon the resignation of Mr. Huang Qun on 27 March 2024.
+At present, the Audit Committee comprises all independent non-executive Directors, namely Mr. WONG Ka Wai, Mr. XU Wei upon the resignation of Mr. Huang Qun on 27 March 2024 and Ms. HE Liyun upon the resignation of Mr. JIN Hongging on 30 December 2024.
 Mr. WONG Ka Wai is the chairman of the Audit Committee.

-Pursuant to the meetings of the Audit Committee held on 24 March 2023 and 23 August 2023, the Audit Committee has reviewed, among other things, the consolidated financial statements of the Group for the year ended 31 December 2023 and the interim results for the six months ended 30 June 2023, including the accounting principles and practices adopted by the Company, report prepared by the external auditor covering major findings in the course of the audit, the risk management and internal control systems and their effectiveness, and the overall effectiveness of the Company's internal audit function and the adequacy of resources, qualifications and experience of the staff and the accounting and financial reporting matters, and selection and appointment of the external auditor.
-During the year ended 31 December 2023, the Audit Committee held 2 meetings.
+During the year ended 31 December 2024, the Audit Committee held 2 meetings.
+The Audit Committee has reviewed, among other things, the consolidated financial statements of the Group for the year ended 31 December 2024 and the interim results for the six months ended 30 June 2024, including the accounting principles and practices adopted by the Company, report prepared by the external auditor covering major findings in the course of the audit, the risk management and internal control systems and their effectiveness, and the overall effectiveness of the Company's internal audit function and the adequacy of resources, qualifications and experience of the staff and the accounting and financial reporting matters, and selection and appointment of the external auditor.